-Originally the site of the Church of St Mary that was turned into a munition store in 1530 and demonished in 1755, the building houses nowadays a memorial in honour of those killed during the World Wars and the Military Campaigns since 1945.
+Originally the site of the Church of St Mary that was turned into a munition store in 1530 and demolished in 1755, the building houses nowadays a memorial in honour of those killed during the World Wars and the Military Campaigns since 1945.

 There it is, the royal palace, the official house of the royal family.
-It was in these rooms and between these walls that the important figures like Robert, the Bruce, James IV and Mary Queen of Scots lived.
+It was in these rooms and between these walls that important figures like Robert, the Bruce, James IV and Mary Queen of Scots lived.

 The Great Hall